ItachiUchiha0/payfort_plugin/README.md

                               'YOUR_SDK_TOKEN',
                               'NAME',
                               'LANGUAGE',
-                              'user@mail.com',
+                              'EMAIL',
                               'AMOUNT',
                               'PURCHASE',
                               'CURRENCY',
-                              "0" //zero for test mode and one for production ).then((value) => {
+                              'MODE' //zero for test mode and one for production ).then((value) => {
                                 // value object contains payfort response, such card number, transaction reference, ... debugPrint('card number is ${value['card_number']}')